Community conversations on policing dates announced

-RACINE — Next week, the city has scheduled its first conversations with the community about policing and police reform.
+RACINE — The city has scheduled for the coming week a series of conversations with the community about policing and police reform.

-“All over the world, we are seeing people speak out against police brutality and racism," Mayor Cory Mason stated in a press release.
+“All over the world, we are seeing people speak out against police brutality and racism," Mayor Cory Mason stated in a release about the initiative.
 "People are rightfully asking, what should policing look like in our community?
 These tough conversations are long overdue and it is important that they happen in the City of Racine as well."

-In response to the shooting of George Floyd, Mayor Cory Mason announced the creation of the Mayor's Task Force on Police Reforms, which, in partnership with Dr. Arletta Frazier and Kimberly Payne of Payne & Frazier Consultants, will conduct community conversations to gather feedback — positive and negative — about the Racine Police Department.
+In response to the Memorial Day killing of George Floyd by Minneapolis police, Mayor Cory Mason announced the creation of the Mayor's Task Force on Police Reforms, which, in partnership with Arletta Frazier and Kimberly Payne of Payne & Frazier Consultants, will conduct community conversations to gather feedback — positive and negative — about the Racine Police Department.

 First sessions

-On Tuesday, the city announced the first three dates, which will held virtually via the Zoom videoconferencing application:
+On Tuesday, the city announced the first three dates for the discussions, which will held virtually via the Zoom videoconferencing application.
+The dates and times are:

 - Monday, July 6 from 5-7 p.m.